 Sprouts emerge then collapse

 This usually means the sprout ran out of energy from the storage tissue (often because the piece was too small or the storage tissue was shriveled to begin with) or got hit by a sudden cold spell.
-Make sure seed pieces are at least 1.5 ounces and that storage tissue is firm and plump at cutting time.
+Make sure seed pieces are at least 1.
+Iowa State University Extension recommends cutting seed pieces to contain one or two eyes and to weigh about 1.5, 2.0 ounces before placing them in a callusing environment seed pieces weigh about 1.5–2.0 ounces and contain one or two eyes.
+5 ounces and that storage tissue is firm and plump at cutting time.

 Planting outdoors vs. keeping indoors